Skip to Main Content

 Finding the Full Article

 When you click on the title of a specific article, most databases re-direct you to the item record, where you can see the bibliographic information, abstract of the article, and options to save or cite.
-The abstract is a short description of the article; it is always recommended to read it to determine if you want it.
+The abstract is a short description of the article; it is always recommended to read it to determine if it meets your criteria.
 You must click the Full-Text link within the database to read or download the full article.
 The Full-Text might be in PDF or HTML format.

 Full Text = Full Article